tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

-**i)** **Halogenation:**

-Anisole undergoes bromination with bromine in acetic acid even in the absence of a catalyst, para isomer is obtained as the major product.
+1. **Halogenation:** Anisole undergoes bromination with bromine in acetic acid even in the absence of a catalyst, para isomer is obtained as the major product.
 ![halogenation](138-halogenation.png)

-**ii)** **Nitration:** Anisole reacts with a mixture
+2. **Nitration:** Anisole reacts with a mixture of conc.

-of conc.
 H2SO4/Conc.HNO3 to yield a mixture of ortho nitro anisole and para nitro anisole.
 ![nitration](138-nitration.png)

-**iii) Friedel Craft’s reaction:** Anisole undergoes Fridel Craft’s reaction in presence of anhydrous AlCl
+3. Friedel Craft’s reaction:** Anisole undergoes Fridel Craft’s reaction in presence of anhydrous AlCl
 ![friedel crafts reaction](138-friedel-crafts-reaction.png)

 <!-- 3 as a catalyst.